Kevin Kleinrock: Ultimate Insiders DVDs

 While at Big Vision, Kleinrock created and executive produced dozens of pro wrestling and MMA related DVDs the most popular of which was the Pro Wrestling's Ultimate Insiders DVD line.
 Releases in the series included Vince Russo and Ed Ferrara: Inside The WWF (2005), Vince Russo and Ed Ferrara: Inside WCW (2005), One-On-One With Vince & Ed (2005), The Hardy Boys: From The Backyard To The Big Time (2006), Matt Hardy: Behind the Controversies (2006), Jeff Hardy: Unwrapping The Enigma (2006), Doin' Time With New Jack (2007), and Last Call with Raven and Sandman (2008).
 The series was the first pro wrestling related series to have Direct Response television (infomercial) spots air to sell them.

 Bankruptcy of Big Vision Entertainment and XPW

 Big Vision largely ceased trading after its main distributor went bankrupt, this led to Big Vision having no way of selling its products, including XPW related products.
-As a result of this Big Vision and XPW were only legal entities on paper on were not functioning companies.
-Big Vision subsequently filed for bankruptcy in 2010, in the state of Pennsylvania after the conviction of Black on obscenity charges.
-The assets of which were put up for auction in two parts, pornography and wrestling.
-The wrestling portion included the Ultimate Insiders DVDs.
-WWE purchased both catalogues and stated they purchased both to obtain the associated intellectual property rights.
-The pornographic assets were subsequently offloaded by WWE to MindGeek.
-The pornographic assets which were part of the obscenity lawsuit were included in the sale, but WWE and subsequently MindGeek agreed with authorities not to distribute the indicted materials.
-XPW meanwhile filed for bankruptcy in the state of California in 2014.
-The assets of XPW were listed as copyright, trademarks, championship belts, a music library, and minor wrestling associated equipment.
-WWE completed the purchase of XPW's assets in October 2014.
-WWE has stated they purchased the assets for the music library and the overall intellectual property.
-They do not plan on using XPW branding on its shows, but XPW shows may appear on the WWE Network or special compilation collections.
-WWE has stated that the Ultimate Insiders DVDs will be available on the WWE network.